Tulon/Tulon.github.io/_posts/2025-03-23-Spline-Fitting.md

 <div style="text-align:center"><img alt="Polylines" src="/assets/posts/spline-fitting/polylines.jpg" /></div>

 That screenshot above was taken from Scan Tailor's debugging output (Menu -> Tools -> Debug Mode).

-BTW, I am using the [experimental branch](https://github.com/Tulon/scantailor/tree/experimental) of Scan Tailor, which is the branch I last worked on, before I abandoned the project back in 2016.

 Now suppose the dewarping grid built for you by Scan Tailor is imperfect and you want to adjust it manually.
 How are you going to adjust the polylines?
 Certainly not point-by-point!